emileond/100-days-of-code/log.md

 ### Day 2: May 12, 2020, Tuesday
 ##### Etch A Sketch

-**Today's Progress**: Practice more JS and a bit of CSS, I learned more about EventListeners and practiced how to create more functions and manipulate the DOM.
+**Today's Progress**: Practiced more JS and a bit of CSS, I learned more about EventListeners and practiced how to create more functions and manipulate the DOM.

 **Thoughts:** Made a dead simple calculator based on a tutorial but trying to come with my own solution, I feel like my code could be better and I don't think I fully understand everything that I did, but at least I got something working.

 **Link to work:** [Dead Simple Calculator](https://dead-simple-calc.netlify.app)

+### Day 2: May 14, 2020, Thursday
+##### FreeCodeCamp - Basic Javascript

+**Today's Progress**: Practiced JS.
+Specifically loops and a bit on recursive functions.

+**Thoughts:** Hard day.
+I didn't have much time so I spend one hour practicing the
+@freeCodeCamp JS Path, got stuck in a for-loop challenge and I feel a bit frustrated.
+Code is hard.

+Hopefully tomorrow will be a better day and I'd make more progress.